 It was in a medical anthropology class at Mt.
 Holyoke College that Molly Holme began asking the kind of questions that influence her work at the Harvard AIDS Initiative (HAI).

 After graduation Molly joined HAI to pursue a career in international health.
-She soon became Managing Editor for the second edition of AIDS in Africa, a comprehensive scientific book with over 100 co-authors.
+She soon became Managing Editor for the second edition of AIDS in Africa and its 100 co-authors.
 “It was like a crash course on what’s going on in the epidemic,” she said.

 In 2001 Molly moved to Botswana and became Project Manager of the HIV Vaccine Initiative.
 The headquarters and laboratory for the Botswana–Harvard Partnership were still being built.
 Along with Max Essex, Chair of HAI, and Tonya Villafana, Site Director of the Vaccine Initiative, she worked in a trailer near the construction site.
 “We’d hear the jackhammers going, but we’d also often hear people singing as they worked,” remembered Molly.
 “The power went out a lot and the phones didn’t always work, so we had a lot of technical challenges.”

 One of the first tasks the Vaccine Team undertook was to conduct a Vaccine Preparedness Study to determine whether it would be feasible to conduct a large-scale trial in Botswana if a promising vaccine candidate became available.

 At the time, conducting clinical trials was a new concept in Botswana.
 “We had to answer basic questions,” remembers Molly.
 “Can we recruit and retain people at risk of acquiring HIV to be in a vaccine trial?
 Can we get good data when we’re asking people very personal questions about their HIV risk?
 And culturally, is this going to fly?”